concourse/governance/README.md

   share.
 * `github` - the contributor's GitHub login
 * `discord` - the contributor's Discord username + number, e.g. `foo#123`
+* `repos` - map from repo name to permission to grant for the user. this should only be used for bot accounts; in general repo permissions should be done through teams.

 Each contributor will be granted membership of the Concourse GitHub organization.
 This does not grant much on its own; repository access for